-- 60% of employers rely on word of mouth, on-site job posters, and unsolicited resumés openings.
+- Nearly 68% of employers rely on word of mouth, unsolicited resumes, their company’s website, and recruitment agencies to fill openings.

 |What recruitment methods are used to fill open positions?|

-- 15 of 23 or over 65% of respondents supported the training of their workers.
+- 18 of 30 or 60% of respondents supported the training of their workers.

 |Technical Training Requirements (# of multiple responses)|